Find out what some of our graduates are doing today in pursuing their successful careers.

 Keep reading to learn more about how this braking technique works!

-When the accelerator pedal gets released, the air intake valve is closed and a vacuum is created, which prevents air flow from getting to the cylinders.
-There’s a decrease in energy that starts to create a braking force, which helps slow down a vehicle by lowering the engine speed, or RPMs.
+When the accelerator pedal gets released, the air intake valve is closed and a vacuum is created, which prevents airflow into the cylinders.
+There’s a decrease in energy that starts to create a braking force, which helps slow down a vehicle by lowering the engine speed, or RPM.

 There are a few steps to take when it comes to engine braking, and it might take a few attempts to get the hang of it at first.
-One of the most important things to keep in mind is your safety when engine braking, which is why you should practice on flat, uncrowded and dry roads at first!
+One of the most important things to keep in mind is your safety when engine braking, which is why you should practice on flat, uncrowded and dry roads to start!

-Engine braking is done differently depending on the transmission a passenger vehicle has, and is more commonly used on vehicles with a manual transmission.
+Engine braking is done differently depending on the type of transmission a passenger vehicle has and is more commonly used on vehicles with a manual transmission.

-For a gradual slowdown, it requires taking your foot off the accelerator and shifting into a lower gear, then slowly releasing the clutch.
+For a gradual slowdown with a manual transmission, it requires taking your foot off the accelerator and shifting into a lower gear, then slowly releasing the clutch.
 It’s important to let the vehicle slow to a proper speed and shift down one gear at a time.

-This will start to slow the vehicle down and allow you to avoid having to step on the brakes.
+This will start to slow the vehicle and allow you to avoid having to step on the brake pedal.
 Then, you can stop the car safely using the clutch and brake to minimize the amount of wear.
 It just takes timing and the knowledge of your car’s gears and rev ranges to perform this stopping technique safely and effectively.

 Engine braking on a car with a standard automatic transmission is less common, though it can be done by switching from drive to the available range of lower gears.

-Keeping your vehicle in a low gearing helps to get the speed of the vehicle down as you let your foot off the gas pedal.
+Switching your vehicle to a lower gear helps to get the speed of the vehicle down as you let your foot off the gas pedal.
 This should not be done when the vehicle is at speed, but shifting to a lower gear can be done before going down a mountain or a hill.

 Some automatic transmissions do allow drivers to change gears with either a lever or a paddle shifter.
-To engine brake in this case, the driver simply has to downshift to a lower gear that will allow the vehicle speed to go down.
+To engine brake in this case, the driver simply needs to downshift to a lower gear that will allow the vehicle to slow down.

-A substantial percentage of line-haul semitrailer braking requires air application pressures of 20 psi (air pressure) or less.
+A substantial percentage of line-haul semitrailer braking requires air application pressures of 20 psi (pounds per square inch) or less.
 This means that for the majority of vehicle braking requirements, less than one-fifth of the system’s potential might be used.
 The air brake system on a line-haul semi is responsible for brake applications numerous times per day.

 The objective of compression braking with these types of vehicles is to supplement or relieve the vehicle braking system of some of its light-duty application.
 Jake brakes assist the vehicle’s service brakes in slowing the vehicle to a stop, thus greatly extending the life of the vehicle’s foundation brakes.